REGGIE VOIGTLÄNDER

 Red Earth

-During the residency in Xiamen, China, which was a result of a self initiated research project concerning intercontinental relationships regarding trade, wealth and socio-political realities, this triptych came into existence.
-It comes in line with previous series and projects.
+Red Earth was developed during a residency in Xiamen, China, undertaken as part of a self‑initiated research project into intercontinental relations shaped by trade, wealth and socio‑political conditions.
 Here digital modification is used to visualise hidden powers and structures and tangible tensions related to that.